-The seasonally adjusted constant dollar series presented in this release have been revised to reflect new seasonal adjustment factors calculated for the CPI-U and CPI-W. This revision affects real earnings for both all employees and production and nonsupervisory employees from January 2008 through December 2012.
+The seasonally adjusted constant dollar series presented in this release have been revised to reflect new seasonal adjustment factors calculated for the CPI-U and CPI-W. This revision affects real earnings for both all employees and production and nonsupervisory employees from January 2009 through December 2013.

-The estimates of average weekly hours and average hourly and weekly earnings were revised with the release of January data on February 1, 2013 to reflect new employment benchmarks, and the updating of seasonal adjustment factors.
-At that time, unadjusted data were revised from April 2011 forward.
-In addition, seasonally adjusted hours and earnings series were revised from January 2008 forward in accordance with the usual practice of revising 5 years of data.
+The estimates of average weekly hours and average hourly and weekly earnings were revised with the release of January data on February 7, 2014 to reflect new employment benchmarks and the updating of seasonal adjustment factors for the establishment survey data.
+Unadjusted data were revised from April 2012 forward.
+Seasonally adjusted hours and earnings series were revised from January 2009 forward in accordance with the usual practice of revising 5 years of data.
+In addition, historical reconstructions of some series extended back to 1979.
+For more information on the annual benchmark revisions and historical reconstruction, see www.bls.gov/ces/ces/bmart.pdf.